kanyedzhus/flora/README.md

 # API

-- Stripe Third party API that accepts online payment
+- Stripe: Third party API that accepts online payment

 - Generate and save API key in `.env` file in StripeAPI directory: